AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Overview.md

 -   ECS instances
     -   When you create an ECS instance, select **Public Image**, and then select Alibaba Cloud Linux 2 and its version.
         -   For information about how to create an instance, see [Create an instance by using the wizard](/intl.en-US/Instance/Create an instance/Create an instance by using the wizard.md).
-        -   For the differences among Alibaba Cloud Linux 2 images, see [What are the differences among Alibaba Cloud Linux 2 images?](/intl.en-US/Images/Alibaba Cloud Linux 2/FAQ.md).
+        -   For information about the differences among Alibaba Cloud Linux 2 images, see [What are the differences among Alibaba Cloud Linux 2 images?](/intl.en-US/Images/Alibaba Cloud Linux 2/FAQ.md).
     -   You can change the operating system of an existing ECS instance to Alibaba Cloud Linux 2 by replacing the system disk.
 For more information, see [Replace the system disk \(public images\)](/intl.en-US/Block Storage/Cloud disks/Change the operating system/Replace the system disk (public images).md).
 -   On-premises environments such as a KVM-based virtualization environment